 In the Squarespace App, adding new pages is only possible in the iOS version.

-- In the Home menu, click Pages, then click the + icon.
+- Open the Pages panel, then click the + icon.

 - Select Index from the pages menu.